hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 To calculate :math:`\tilde{C}_n(\frac{i}{n}, \frac{j}{n})`, one just need to count the number of cases in the whole observation that are not greater than the :math:`i`-th and :math:`j`-th rank for their own marginal r.v. respectively.

-The empirical can also be defined parametrically by finding each margincal CDF :math:`F_1`, :math:`F_2`.
+The empirical copula can also be defined parametrically by finding each margincal CDF :math:`F_1`, :math:`F_2`.
 In that case, the empirical copula becomes:

 .. math::